komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="hualien2food.JPG" alt="Lunch in Taroko" caption="Dumplings quickly becoming an addiction for the family" >}}
 {{< figure src="hualien3pagoda.JPG" alt="Pagoda in taroko" caption="" >}}

 After lunch we went to a really dope massive pedestrian bridge that went straight over the gorge.
-It was cool, highly engineered, clearly meant to hold hundreds of people, but our luck held and still we basically had the whole thing to ourselves.
+It was cool, highly engineered, clearly meant to hold hundreds of people, but we basically had the whole thing to ourselves.

 {{< figure src="hualien3bridge.JPG" alt="Pedestrian bridge in Taroko" caption="" >}}
 {{< figure src="hualien3view.JPG" alt="View from a pedestrian bridge in Taroko" caption="" >}}